 The Events Plus plugin (from WPMUDEV) helps out with events and meetups, allowing for you to accept RSVPs and sell tickets for all events.
 The plugin integrates with Google and Snazzy Maps to guide people where to go, and it includes a beautiful event countdown to build buzz about the event.

-Two payment gateways are allowed, including PayPal.
+Two payment gateways are allowed, including PayPal (read our PayPal review).
 What's most interesting is that you can import events from other services.
 So, if you have a full calendar on a different software, you can transfer them all over.

 Open Tickets (Free)

 This is one of the few acceptable free plugins.
 It has basic features for managing and selling your tickets, along with a full calendar of events.

 You can show everything from venues to events and give your customers either physical or digital copies of their tickets.
 Along with decent reporting and a scanning system, the Open Tickets plugin might be all you need.

 FooEvents integrates with WooCommerce to instantly sell tickets from your site.
 You get everything from free mobile check-in apps, ticket inventory management and branded HTML tickets.